Freshen Up with New Faucets and Cabinet Hardware

 If you're going to be adding hardware with different screw alignments, you need to patch the old hardware's holes before drilling new ones.
 Use a wood putty stick to fill in the old holes and wipe away any excess with a rag.
 Find a putty color that's as close to your cabinet's wood tone as possible.

 Attach new hardware the way you removed it, by attaching it with a screwdriver and the screws or other fasteners provided with the new hardware.
 If you have to make new holes for screws, do so with a power drill and a bit that is approximately the same or a size smaller than the screws that will fasten the hardware to the door or drawer.
 Before drilling, measure the drawer's surface with a tape measure to be sure you're installing the knob exactly in the center of the drawer's surface.

 If you're installing pulls with more than one screw location, measure the distance between each screw on the hardware and transfer the measurement to the cabinet or drawer and mark the locations with a pencil.
 Be sure you place the pull in the center of a drawer by measuring the drawer face.
 Also, use a level to be sure your new pull will be installed in the right place.
 That's it, you're done!
 Enjoy your kitchen and/or bath's fresh, new look.
-When taking on your next home improvement project, again go to your local True Value hardware store for all the tools, products and expert advice you need to start right.

 For more project ideas, visit the Project Library >